 In Italy, Pizza Radicchio e Noci (Pizza Radicchio and Walnuts) is a popular choice and it is listed on the menus of restaurants and pizzerie among the more famous ones.
 It is often called "Trevigiana" (from the city, Treviso, where they produce radicchio), and Gorgonzola is the most common cheese used, together with Mozzarella.

 In Canada, we had Pizza Radicchio, Fontina and Walnuts with Loreto a couple of times before I left.
-Here, I shared it with my mom, dad, brother, and his girlfriend.
+Here, I shared it with my mom, dad, my brother, and his girlfriend.
 The moans of appreciation were more eloquent than a thousand words.

 Pizza is about highlighting seasonal, local produce and combining flavors for the most wonderful balanced textures and flavor experience, that is Italian cooking!
 This Pizza Radicchio, Fontina and Walnuts is a great example of how flavors can dance together in a wonderful performance called PIZZA!